-Stimulant misuse can mean using illicit stimulants (such as cocaine or methamphetamine).
-It may also mean using prescription medication in higher amounts, more often, or for longer than prescribed, using for recreational purposes, or using prescription medication prescribed to someone else.
+Stimulant misuse can mean using illicit stimulants (such as cocaine or methamphetamine) or using prescription medication (such medication to treat attention-deficit hyperactivity disorder (ADHD) like Dexedrine®, Adderall®,Ritalin® and Concerta®) as in higher amounts, more often, or for longer than prescribed; using for recreational purposes; or using prescription medication prescribed to someone else.
 Stimulant misuse can cause serious health effects, addiction, and death.

 Stimulants that have been prescribed to you: